Qnnie/Booru-Image-Downloader/README.md

 ex: node booru download -s='konachan.net' -t='chinese_dress' -n=2 -r <br>
 The request above grabs 2 random sfw images from konachan, with the tag 'chinese_dress' <br>

+A list of servicable websites are noted here https://github.com/AtlasTheBot/booru/blob/HEAD/src/sites.json
+## How it works

+The downloader will create a folder in this directory with the tags given.